evensolberg/mp4csv/README.md

 ```

 You can also inspect the `justfile` and potentially run `just release` to build a release version of the binary and place it into `/usr/local/bin`.

+You can also download a binary from the Releases page and put somewhere in your path.

+## To Do

+- [ ] Add the ability to recurse directories.
+Right now you need to be able to use the `**` wildcard to recurse directories.
+  - This is not a huge issue since you can just recurse directories yourself and pass the list of files to `mp4csv` using the `-i` option.
+- [ ] Add the ability to parse AVI files.
+Right now I'm having to convert them to MP4s to get the information I need, and getting `ffmpeg` to retain the creation date is a pain.
+- [ ] Add more fields
+- [ ] Add the ability to specify the output format (e.g. JSON, YAML, etc.)
+- [ ] Add the ability to select which fields to output